veljkoRad/AI-Project/documentation/DevelopmentTimeline.md

   * Added bacground component
   * Added container component
   * Banner moved to components so I can use it for other pages
+  * Component atributes will stay inline while styled components should be for styling only

 ### 10.10.2024